ashfaq-h/ashfaq-h/README.md

 - 👋 Hi, I’m Ashfaq
-- 👀 I’m an aspiring Data Scientist and currently working at Accenture as ML model validation Engineer
+- 👀 I’m Data Scientist and currently working at Allstate
 - 🌱 I’m interested in NLP and ComputerVision

 <!---